Wedoourbest Child Protection Policy

 Infringement will result in immediate exclusion and we reserve the right to sue the person.

-Communities and children with whom Wedoourbest.org staff and volunteers work will be informed of the protocols and will be assured that project support will not be discontinued if they report suspicious behavior.
-Also, staff and volunteers will not be asked to leave for reporting suspicious behavior.
+Communities and children with whom Wedoourbest.org staff and volunteers work will be informed of the protocols and will be assured that project support will not be discontinued if they report suspicious behaviour.
+Also, staff and volunteers will not be asked to leave for reporting suspicious behaviour.

 Where children are placed in communities, there will be careful screening and training of foster parents, team or individuals working with children to ensure safe and adequate care will be given.
-An audit will be performed announced and unannounced.
+An audit will be performed, both announced and unannounced.

 Recruitment and Screening